 Geographies: United States, EU5, Japan.

-Primary research: 29 country-specific interviews with thought-leading psychiatrists, supported by survey data collected for this and other DRG research.
+Primary research: 28 country-specific interviews with thought-leading psychiatrists, supported by survey data collected for this and other Clarivate research.

-Epidemiology: Diagnosed prevalence of schizophrenia by country, segmented by positive symptoms and negative symptoms; drug-treated prevalence of schizophrenia by country.
+Epidemiology: Diagnosed prevalence of schizophrenia by country, segmented by positive symptoms, negative symptoms, and cognitive impairment; drug-treated prevalence of schizophrenia by country.

 Emerging therapies: Phase III / PR: 10 drugs.
 Coverage of select Phase II and Phase I products.